arduino/ArduinoCore-samd/README.md

 The hourly builds are available through Boards Manager.
 If you want to install them:
   1. Open the **Preferences** of the Arduino IDE.
-  2. Add this URL `http://downloads.arduino.cc/Hourly/samd/package_samd-hourly-build_index.json` in the **Additional Boards Manager URLs** field, and click OK.
+  2. Add this URL `http://downloads.femtoduino.com/ArduinoCore-atsamd21e18a/package_atsamd21e18a-hourly-build_index.json` in the **Additional Boards Manager URLs** field, and click OK.
   3. Open the **Boards Manager** (menu Tools->Board->Board Manager...)
-  4. Install **Arduino SAMD core - Hourly build**
+  4. Install **Atmel ATSAMD21E18A core - Hourly build**
-  5. Select one of the boards under **SAMD Hourly build XX** in Tools->Board menu
+  5. Select one of the boards under **Atmel ATSAMD21E18A Hourly build XX** in Tools->Board menu
   6. Compile/Upload as usual

 If you already installed an hourly build and you want to update it with the latest:
   1. Open the **Boards Manager** (menu Tools->Board->Board Manager...)
-  2. Remove **Arduino SAMD core - Hourly build**
+  2. Remove **Atmel ATSAMD21E18A core - Hourly build**
-  3. Install again **Arduino SAMD core - Hourly build**, the Board Manager will download the latest build replacing the old one.
+  3. Install again **Atmel ATSAMD21E18A core - Hourly build**, the Board Manager will download the latest build replacing the old one.

 ## License and credits